hphelion/documentation/bindings.jclouds.block-storage.md

 <h2 id="ConnectingtotheService">Connecting to the Service</h2>

-Instantiate the ComputeServiceContext with the HP Cloud Compute provider:
+Instantiate the ComputeServiceContext with the HP Helion Cloud Compute provider:

       String identity = "<tenantName>:<accessKeyID>";
       String credentials = "<secretKey>";